Sansum Clinic: Innovations

-Casimir Domz, performed the first successful bone marrow transplant in a patient with an immune deficiency.
+Dr. Casimir Domz, performed the first successful bone marrow transplant in a patient with an immune deficiency.

-The studies on diet and nutrition by Alfred Koehler, focused on the role fat and cholesterol play in degenerative diseases and were 20 years ahead of their time in showing a relationship between cholesterol and arteriosclerosis.
+The studies on diet and nutrition by Alfred Koehler, focused on the role fat and cholesterol play in degenerative diseases and were years ahead of their time in showing a relationship between cholesterol and arteriosclerosis.

+Drs.
 Francis and Marianna Masin were pioneers in the field of cytology, studying cells in relation to various cancers.